LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-image-of-you-red-snapper-ft-alison-david/index.md

   - >-
     imported/nanas-sunday-jams-image-of-you-red-snapper-ft-alison-david/image1318.jpeg
 description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+  Banner artwork by the majestic Trav, all of Nana;s jams are gathered in;this playlist.
 Yes Yes Sunday Jammers.
-Hello, feels like it&rsquo;s been a minute since my last long word.
-Thanks, so much to Patron Will Soer for stepping in&nbsp;last week and for the most beautiful jam by the incredible Nilufer Yanya&#8211; heart heart heart. [...]Read More...
+Hello, feels like it;s been a minute since my last long word.
+Thanks, so much to Patron Will Soer for stepping in;last week and for the most beautiful jam by the incredible Nilufer Yanya; heart heart heart. [...]Read More...
 published: true
 tags: feature
 featured: false